 There are two options for purchasing digital courses: Course-Only, which is utilizing Lincoln Learning’s course content with district teachers; and Teacher-Led, which utilizes both Lincoln Learning’s content and teacher facilitators.
 Pricing per student for each option is below.

 For a list of available courses, click here.

-Schools wishing to enroll students in Lincoln Learning Teacher-Led courses should fill out the enrollment requests spreadsheet and return it to Joie Ketcham for processing.
-Enrollments should be received by the APSRC office 4 or more weeks prior to the course start date.
+Schools wishing to enroll students in Lincoln Learning courses should fill out the respective enrollment form below based on the type of course for which the students will be enrolled.
+Completed forms should be emailed to Joie Ketcham for processing.
+Please do not change the name of the spreadsheet except to add the district name.
+Enrollments should be received by the APSRC office 2 or more weeks prior to the course start date.
 The sooner the better.
 If you have them available now, we can get the ball rolling.
-This will provide time to process enrollments so students are ready to begin their course as of the listed start date.
+This will provide time to process enrollments so students are ready to begin their courses as of the provided start date.

 Teacher-Led Courses (TLC)

 These courses provide access to Lincoln Learning’s content with a Lincoln Learning teacher facilitator.
 Credit Recovery courses are also available with teacher services.
 Pricing for these courses is listed above.

 Teacher info for eSchool (TLC):

 Teachers are assigned to courses/students upon enrollment.
 The Lincoln Learning teacher’s name, generic SSN, AELS Case ID, and date of birth will be provided to you, via a password-protected document, for entry into eSchool after the enrollments are processed.